jillesvangurp/jsonj/README.md

 ## Getting values out of objects

 When getting values out of an object, you typically want to get the number, string, or boolean rather than a JsonElement.
 For this reason, JsonObject comes with several variations of the get method that allow you to avoid having to call the asString() method.
+There also are several variants of maybeGet that return an Optional.
+This is useful if you are not sure the value is there and want to avoid having to do null checks.

 ```java
 // given {"foo":{"bar":"foobar"},"bar":42}